3.2 Opening, Closing and Backing Up the Origin Project File

 - From the menu, choose File: Open....
-Make sure the Files of Type is Origin Files (*.opj, .og?, *.ot?).
-Select the .OPJ file and click Open.
-This will close everything in the current workspace and load the selected .OPJ file.
-If your current work was not saved, Origin will prompt you to save your work.
+Make sure the Files of Type is Origin Files (*.opju, *.opj, .og?, *.ot?).
+Select the project file and click Open.
+This will close everything in the current workspace and load the selected project file.
+If modifications to the current project have not been saved, Origin will prompt you to save your work.

 - From the menu, choose File: Append.
-You can select multiple OPJ files.
-The selected OPJ files will be added into current workspace.
-You will be asked if you want to add them as subfolders in the current folder or added directly to the current folder.
-Note: Each child window name must be unique within a project, so child windows contained in appended OPJs may get renamed.
+You can select multiple project files.
+The selected project files will be added to the current workspace.
+You will be asked to (a) add them as subfolders in the current Project Explorer folder or (b) add them directly to the current folder.
+Note: Each child window name must be unique within a project, so child windows contained in appended OPJs may be renamed by enumerating.

-- Double-clicking an .OPJ file in Windows Explorer will launch a new instance of Origin with the OPJ file loaded.
+- Double-clicking a project file in Windows File Explorer will launch a new instance of Origin with the project file loaded.

 To save a project file

-- Choose File: Save Project As... and specify a Save In folder, File Name and Save as Type OPJ.
+- Choose File: Save Project As... and specify a path, a File Name and Save as Type of *opju or *.opj.

-- Right-click a folder or subfolder in Project Explorer to save only that folder and its subfolders into an OPJ file.
+- Right-click a folder or subfolder in Project Explorer to save only that folder and its subfolders to a separate project file.

-You can configure Origin to open a customized OPJ file on startup.
-Select Tools: Options, click the Open/Close tab and set Start New Project to Origin.opj.
+You can configure Origin to open a customized project file on startup.
+Select Preference: Options, click the Open/Close tab and set Start New Project to Origin.opj.
 Click "Yes" at the prompt.
-Then, save your customized OPJ to the root of your User Files Folder using the name Origin.opj.
+Then, save your customized project to the root of your User Files Folder using the name Origin.opj.
 Each time you run Origin, your customized project will be loaded automatically.

 What is (and isn't ) saved with the Origin project file?